 How buy now pay later works

 When you use a buy now pay later service, you can buy a product and delay payment.
-You usually pay off your purchase over a few weeks.
-For bigger purchases, it may be longer.
+For smaller purchases, you usually pay it off over a few weeks.
+For bigger purchases, it may take several years to pay off.

-You don't pay interest on the purchase.
+You usually don't pay interest on the purchase.
 Instead you're charged fees.

 Lots of shops offer different buy now pay later options.
-Buy now pay later providers include:
+Buy now pay later options include:

 - Afterpay